 English band The Wombats have been around for nearly 20 years, and they're sounding as fresh as ever.
 While they're no longer the fresh-faced trio that brought us the 2007 album A Guide To Love, Loss & Desperation, the band's success over the years is proof that they've always connected with fans on a level that many of their contemporaries could only dream of.

-They've just released their new single, If You Ever Leave, I'm Coming With You, which captures how the pandemic has affected people's interpersonal relationships.
+Earlier this year they released their new single, If You Ever Leave, I'm Coming With You, which captures how the pandemic has affected people's interpersonal relationships.
 It's an upbeat, driving track, which hides the nature of the lyrics, which definitely speak to the pain that a lot of people have felt throughout the last couple of years.

 Lead singer Matthew Murphy says, “I noticed that 2020 and 2021 put some serious strain on interpersonal relationships, it felt like people around me were really struggling.
 For me, If You Ever Leave, I'm Coming With You taps into all of that and asks the question… is it the circumstances putting undue stress on people?
 Or have the circumstances shed light on people’s incompatibility with one another?”